mick2004/StatementExecutionAPIDemo/README.md

 ## Prerequisites
 Before running the application, you need to:

-Have a Databricks workspace and a Databricks token with read access to your data.
+1.Have a Databricks workspace and a Databricks token with read access to your data.

-Install the necessary packages using pip:
+2.Install the necessary packages using pip:
 ````bash
 pip install flask plotly requests pandas numpy plotly.io
 ````